-2021 Toyota Sienna minivan goes hybrid-only with 33 mpg and crazy looks - Roadshow
+2021 Toyota Sienna minivan goes hybrid-only with a radical new design - Roadshow

 Toyota hasn't released any pricing yet, but the Sienna will go on sale toward the end of the year and will continue to be built at Toyota's plant in Indiana.
 It will have to face still-tough competition in the form of the face-lifted Chrysler Pacifica and Honda Odyssey and an upcoming next-gen Kia Sedona.
 (See how it stacks up against those competitors in our spec comparison story.)
 But, at least for now, the 2021 Sienna seems poised to be a major contender.

-Discuss: 2021 Toyota Sienna minivan goes hybrid-only with 33 mpg and crazy looks
+Discuss: 2021 Toyota Sienna minivan goes hybrid-only with a radical new design

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.